 All of these activities will be held at the West Island LGBTQ+ Centre, with a virtual participation option available.

-Submissions must be sent by email to trevorkbarrette@gmail.com no later than January 21, at 11:59 p.m.
+Submissions must be sent by email to trevorkbarrette@gmail.com no later than January 21, at 11:59 p.m. n